WordPress Widgets Explained

 Activate or deactivate widgets using drag-and-drop

-(Activate or deactivate widgets using drag-and-drop)
+(Activate or deactivate widgets using drag & drop)

 Useful Information